wbopan/liteevo/README.md

 ## One-minute Quickstart with LiteEvo

-**Prequistes:**
+**Prerequisites:**

 - Python package manager `uv` to run the evolution.
-- A working LLM Agents.
-This can be any cli agent (supporting `claude`, `codex` and `gemini-cli`) or OpenAI-compatible API.
+- A working LLM agent.
+This can be any CLI agent (supporting `claude`, `codex`, and `gemini-cli`) or an OpenAI-compatible API.
-- A specific task you wish the LLM to be good at, with a criterion on what kind of output is expected.
+- A specific task you want the LLM to be good at, with a criterion for what kind of output is expected.

 ```bash
 # Install